felleslosninger/einnsyn-api-spec/README.md

 ## Expanding responses

 We use a concept called "expandable fields", inspired by Stripe's API ([Expanding Responses](https://docs.stripe.com/api/expanding_objects)).
 Throughout the API, all references to entity objects are either an ID, or the actual object.
 By default, all nested objects in a `GET` response are sent as an ID.
 For `POST` and `PATCH` requests, all new objects are returned.
-If you need to access to nested objects, you can use the `expand` query parameter:
+If you need to access nested objects, you can use the `expand` query parameter:

 ### Default expansion:

 ```
 curl -H "X-EIN-API-KEY: secret\_..." https://api.einnsyn.no/saksmappe/sm_01jh50h5brf7wrbwga8xd0rwdy
 {
   "entity": "Saksmappe",
   "id": "sm_01jh532p0jfdh8j3evmpgk4atx",
   ...
   "journalpost": [